kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 Using Clones to Choose a Weapon
   : Both Students today were at a stage in the game where they could use clones to create a series of buttons for choosing a weapon.

-{% include zakviewer.html Name="2022-04-07 Student Y Demon Game Fixed 2022 04 01 fixed on Scratch" ID="https://scratch.mit.edu/projects/672566264/" caption="Student Y learned how to use one sprite to choose a weapon.
+{% include zakviewer.html Name="2022-04-07 Student Y Demon Game Fixed 2022 04 01 fixed" ID="https://scratch.mit.edu/projects/672566264/" caption="Student Y learned how to use one sprite to choose a weapon.
 We created clones, and when the clones are clicked, we set a local variable that tells us which weapon to show." %}

-{% include zakviewer.html Name="2022-04-08 Demon Game on Scratch" ID="https://scratch.mit.edu/projects/614681649/" caption="Student K also began working on this stage." %}
+{% include zakviewer.html Name="2022-04-08 Demon Game" ID="https://scratch.mit.edu/projects/614681649/" caption="Student K also began working on this stage." %}